CESNET/metacentrum-user-docs/docs/advanced/pbs-options/index.md

 ## Chunk vs job

-Terminology of PBS Pro defines **chunk** as further indivisible set of resources allocated to a job on 1 physical node.
-Number of chunks and processors is set with `-l select=[number]:ncpus=[number]`.
-Chunks can be on one machine next to each other or conversely always on different machines, eventually they can be placed according to available resources.
+PBS concept is based on so-called **chunks** as basic computational units.
+A chunk is further indivisible set of resources placed on the same host .
+User may require one (default) or more chunks for a job.

+Some resources can be defined per chunk, i.e. user can request them for each chunk separately.
+Examples of **chunk-wide resources** are number of CPUs, GPUs or scratch directory type and volume.

+Other resources can be defined only for the job as a whole.
+Examples of **job-wide resources** are walltime, type of queue or software licence.

 Chunks are typically used to optimize the resource usage of parallelized computations.
 There may be e.g. a driving process placed on one chunk with relatively few CPUs combined with parallelized parts of a job running on other chunk(s) with many CPUs.

-Note that only one select argument is allowed at a time.
-Examples:

-    -l select=1:ncpus=2 – two processors on one chunk -l select=2:ncpus=1 – two chunks each with one processor -l select=1:ncpus=1+1:ncpus=2 – two chunks, one with one processor and second with two processors -l select=2:ncpus=1 -l place=pack – all chunks must be on one node (if there is not any big enough node, the job will never run)
+Chunks can be on one machine next to each other or always on different machines, depending on job-wide option `place`.

+Number of chunks `N` is set with `-l select=[N]:`.
+When user needs to set up more chunks with different resources, they are concatenated with `+`.
+The `select` keyword can be used only once.

+`N` is not mandatory in the `select` statement.
+Default value of `N` is 1.

+Examples of chunk specification:

+    -l select=:ncpus=2 # one chunk with two CPUs
+    -l select=1:ncpus=2 # same as above
+    -l select=1:ncpus=1+1:ncpus=2 # two chunks, one with one CPU and one with two CPUs -l select=6:ncpus=2:mem=4gb+3:ncpus=8:mem=4GB # six chunks with 2 CPUs and 4 GB of memory each and three chunks with 8 CPUs and 4 GB of memory each

+Examples of `place` usage:

-    -l select=2:ncpus=1 -l place=scatter – each chunk will be placed on different node -l select=2:ncpus=1 -l place=free – permission to place chunks arbitrarily according to resource availability on nodes (default behavior for PBS Pro)
+    -l select=2:ncpus=1 -l place=pack # two chunks, both must be on one host -l select=2:ncpus=1 -l place=scatter # two chunks which must be on different hosts -l select=2:ncpus=1 -l place=free # two chunks placed arbitrarily according to resource availability on (default)

-If you are not sure about the number of needed processors, ask for an exclusive reservation of the whole machine using the parameter "-l place=":
+If you are not sure about the number of needed processors, ask for an exclusive reservation of the whole machine:

-    -l select=2:ncpus=1 -l place=exclhost – request 2 exclusive nodes (without cpu and mem limit control) -l select=102:place=group=cluster – 102 cpus on one cluster
+    -l select=2:ncpus=1 -l place=exclhost # request whole host allocated to this job (without cpu and mem limit control) -l select=102:place=group=cluster # 102 cpus on one cluster

 ## Chunk-wide resources